Christopher Massey: Career

 Massey had his first starring role as Michael Barret in the Nickelodeon television show Zoey 101.
 When the show debuted in January 2005, it drew a larger number of viewers aged 9–14 than any premiere on the network in the preceding eight years.
 Zoey 101 was nominated for an Emmy for Outstanding Children's Program in 2005.

 Massey is the older brother of Kyle Massey, star of Disney shows Cory in the House, That's So Raven, and Fish Hooks.
 He guest-starred alongside his brother in a That's So Raven episode titled "Five Finger Discount".
-The Massey brothers have also had small roles on the sitcom The Parkers, have appeared together on The Steve Wilkos Show, and have released music together as the Massey Boyz.
+The Massey brothers have also had small roles on the sitcom The Parkers, appeared together on The Steve Wilkos Show, and released music together as the Massey Boyz.